From Traveler to Cancer Survivor: My Battle with Stomas and Health

 Past Member

 Hi Sweede, I've just read your blog or story as you put it.
 LOL!
-My goodness, have you been through hell.
-But it sounds like you're doing very good now?
+My goodness, you have been through hell.
+But it sounds like you're doing very well now?
 Good to hear.
-Just wanting you to know that your story was very inspirational.
+Just wanted you to know that your story was very inspirational.
 You're a very brave man, to say the least.
-Anyway, take care of you!!!
-Cheers.
-Bevck41 :)))))
+Anyway, take care of yourself!
+Cheers, Bevck41 :)))))

 Highlander15